 Living plants vary from small, minute mosses to large trees.
-The same applies to fossil plants and no matters how old they are.
+The same applies to fossil plants no matter how old they are.
 They are recognized as plants as they have not changed; besides some have shrunk.
-The decrease in size and the shape of the trees is not evolution.
+The decrease in size and shape of trees is not evolution.
 The small versions are the same kind and in the same way.

-The most famous living fossil tree – Wollemi pine is believed to be extinct 200 million years old and as per the new discoveries, it is found that the same species is alive in Australia.
+The most famous living fossil tree – Wollemi pine, which is believed to be extinct, 200 million years old and as per the new discoveries, it is found that the same species is alive in Australia.
 A specimen of this tree was planted in Kew Gardens in 2005 by David Attenborough.

 Also, refer to Getting to Know Plants